This is Our Story.

 SKB adds another injection molding machine to supplement production of parts and smaller iSeries sizes.

-SKB Continues Essential Operations SKB as Part of the Department of Homeland Security's CISA Critical Manufacturing Sector
+SKB Continues Essential Operations as Part of CISA Critical Manufacturing Sector

 While the global pandemic rages—and as the preferred manufacturer of cases for FEMA (Federal Emergency Management Agency), integral medical technology companies, and the National Guard—SKB adapts its standard operations to accommodate these mission-critical commitments.
 SKB cases are deployed around the country to house the safety and medical equipment utilized for test diagnostics and by first responders in emergency situations, as well as the light bars which are used in portable tent hospitals and shelters that provide doctors with the lights they need to perform critical care.